fadihanna123/CameraWebsite/README.md

 # Camera Website

-A full-stack web application for managing and displaying videos as be taken of the camera.
+A full-stack web application for login and register to manage and displaying videos as be taken of the camera.
 This project consists of a React frontend and a Node.js backend, both written in TypeScript.

 - Modern React frontend with TypeScript
 - Node.js backend with TypeScript